Julia Wolfson PhD PW Dipl.

 I love working with people in the action finding energy points of leverage for an easier and more joyous life, work and relationships.
 In this atmosphere, it is easier for the whole to self-organise, true to its abiding purpose, even when times are tough.
 People at all levels of a collective can discover her/his unique way to facilitate their own being, dream and enjoy an entrepreneurial mindset to implement purposeful action.
 The heaviest load can feel lighter, when meaning, joy and the pull to cooperate through tensions and conflict, align.

-- Diplomate in Process-oriented Psychology, from Deep Democracy Institute specialising in leadership, facilitation, coaching and conflict awareness.
+- Diplomate Process-oriented Psychology, Deep Democracy Institute specialising in leadership, facilitation, coaching and conflict awareness.

 - Ph.D in Human Ecology, ANU, Canberra - Doctoral thesis: Snakes and Ladders: Emergence of Deep Power in Transformational Change (2013)